Elaine P. Golin

 Ms. Golin received a B.A. from Yale College, a diploma in Literature from the University of Edinburgh, and a J.D. from Columbia Law School, where she was an articles editor of The Columbia Law Review and a James Kent Scholar.
 She clerked for the Honorable Judge Sandra Lynch of the United States Court of Appeals for the First Circuit.
-Among other professional recognitions, Ms. Golin has been named by Lawdragon as one of the 500 leading lawyers in the United States, was recently profiled in Lawdragon’s Lawyer Limelight and is recognized by Benchmark Litigation as one of the top 250 women in litigation and as a “national practice area star.”
+Among other professional recognitions, Ms. Golin has been named by Lawdragon as one of the 500 leading lawyers in the United States and as a Lawdragon Legend, was profiled in Lawdragon’s Lawyer Limelight and is recognized by Benchmark Litigation as one of the top 250 women in litigation and as a “national practice area star.”

-Ms. Golin serves on the board of the Sadie Nash Leadership Project, a non-profit providing leadership education to high-school and college women, and on the board of Mobilization for Justice, a legal services organization.
+Ms. Golin serves on the board of the Sadie Nash Leadership Project, a non-profit providing leadership education to low income high-school and college women of color, and on the board of Mobilization for Justice, a legal services organization in New York City.

 - Lessons Learned: 10 Years of Financial Services Litigation Since the Financial Crisis,